scooter/scooter/examples/ajaxtodo/readme.txt

     - Buy rose
     - Pick up kids

-The dash "-" in front of each item will be translated to <li> in Markdown wiki.
+The dash "-" in front of each item will be translated to <ul><li> in Markdown wiki.
 For more information on Markdown wiki, visit http://daringfireball.net/projects/markdown/basics

 --------------------------